How this cake acquired its regal title

 - In a large bowl, cream the butter and sugar.

-- Stir in the flour and egg.
+- Stir in the flour and egg and baking powder.

 - Mash the dates in the water or use an electric blender on low for about 10 seconds to form a smooth mixture.